graphopedia-xyz/graphopedia/bubble-map/index.md

   - proportional symbol map
   - graduated symbol map
 ---
-visualizes numeric data referring to locations on a map by using a scaled symbol—typically a circle or a square—proportional to the number it represents and positioned in the location to which it refers.[^cabello]
- Each circle is sized based on its area, not the diameter or the radius, following the same principle as in a bubble chart.
-The underlying map is divided into regions, with a single circle per region.
+visualizes numeric data using scaled symbols positioned in locations to which they refer.[^cabello] The underlying map is divided into regions, with a single symbol displayed per region.
+ The symbols, typically circles, are sized based on their area, not diameter or radius.
 <!--more-->

-Bubble maps are used to compare data among geographic regions on a map.
-The comparison can be shown between data points, percentages and ratios.
+Proportional symbol maps are used to compare data among geographic regions.
+The comparison is between data values, percentages, or ratios.

-One of the main challenges in a bubble map is the choice of bubble sizing.
-There are three ways in which bubbles can be scales: mathematical scaling, perceptual scaling, and range grading. [^cabello]
+One of the challenges in creating a proportional symbol map is the choice of symbol scaling.
+There are three types of symbol scaling: mathematical scaling, perceptual scaling, and range grading. [^cabello2]

 *Mathematical scaling* reflects the data as it is.
-And yet, the human eye is known to not judge the relative areas of shapes, especially circles, correctly.
-To compensate for this, *perceptual scaling*, also called "apparent value scaling" turns larger symbols on the map even larger.
+Even though this is the most accurate scaling, the human eye is known to misjudge the relative areas of shapes, especially circles and irregular shapes.
+To compensate for this, *perceptual scaling*, also called *apparent value scaling*, sizes the larger symbols on a map even larger.

-*Range grading*, groups data into classes and represents each class with a single symbol.
-The need for range grading comes from the nature of maps themselves-some regions are larger than others and yet each region is represented by a single symbol.
+*Range grading* groups data into classes and represents each class with a single symbol.
+The need for range grading comes from the nature of maps themselves-some regions are larger than others, and yet each region is represented by a single symbol.
 Following a symbol-per-region logic can lead to misleading representations of data. [^cairo]

-A legend that contains three sizes of symbols - small, medium, and large relative to the mapped data - is recommended as a way to help a reader to correctly judge the size of the symbols.[^cox]
+A legend that contains three sizes of symbols - small, medium, and large - is recommended as a way of helping a reader to estimate the size of the symbols correctly.[^cox]

 ### How to Choose the Right Symbol?
-Many studies have been done to find the geometric shape that is most accurately interpreted by the human eye.
+Multiple scientific studies have attempted to find the symbol shape that is most intuitive for the human eye to interpret.

-Square symbols are easier for the human eye to judge correctly than a circle.[^crawford] Using scaled bars that represented data as their lengths, not area, produced even better perception results than squares.
+Rectangular symbols were found to be more intuitive than circle-based ones.[^crawford] Scaled bars representing data as their lengths and not areas, produced even better perception results than squares.

-However, when the symbol also shows percentage relationships, readers see 25%, 50% and 75% better represented as wedges of a circle than parts of a bar.[^eells]
+An exception to this rule are symbols showing percentage relationships -- readers see 25%, 50%, and 75% better when they look at wedges of a circle than parts of a bar.[^eells]

-The main alternatives for proportional symbols are geometric shapes and pictographs.
-Geometric shapes are generally easier to interpret correctly for their size, while pictographs are easier to remember for their context.  [^montello]
+The choice of proportional symbols is usually between abstract geometric shapes and pictographs.
+Geometric shapes reveal their size better, while pictographs are more intuitive to remember for their context.  [^montello]

-Bubble map symbols need to be properly scaled to avoid clutter.
-Ideally, bubbles should not overlap.
-To avoid obstruction of the map itself, bubbles can be made partially transparent.
+Symbols need to be scaled appropriately to avoid clutter.
+Ideally, symbols should not overlap.
+Symbols have to avoid obstructing the underlying map, which can be achieved with partially transparent symbols.

 <img src="types-of-symbols-areal.jpg" alt="areal univariate point symbols" />
 <img src="types-of-symbols-linear.jpg" alt="linear univariate point symbols" />